Sonija Kwok: Early life

 Kwok was born in Hong Kong and is of mixed three quarters Cantonese and one quarter English parentage.
 Kwok immigrated to Vancouver, British Columbia, Canada from Hong Kong.
-She initially attended the University of British Columbia, but transferred to Simon Fraser University where she completed her BA major in Psychology.
+She initially attended the University of British Columbia, but transferred to Simon Fraser University where she completed her BA double major in Psychology and Economics.
 After obtaining her degree, Kwok joined Cathay Pacific as a flight attendant.

 Career

 After a short stint as a flight attendant, Kwok returned to Hong Kong in 1999 and competed in the 1999 Miss Hong Kong pageant.
 During the semi-final, she won the Miss Photogenic award making her a favourite to win Miss Hong Kong following the precedent since 1996.
 She subsequently won the title "Miss Hong Kong" in July 1999 as well as Miss International Goodwill and Miss Intelligence.
 Coincidentally, all the winners of the Miss Hong Kong pageant spanning 1997 to 2000 are from Vancouver, British Columbia, Canada.

 After winning the "Miss Hong Kong" title, Kwok participated in numerous TVB events.
 In February 2000, she represented Hong Kong at the 2000 Miss Chinese International pageant in Las Vegas, Nevada.
 She was crowned as the winner and also won two other awards.
 She is considered one of the most successful winners, as she, Michelle Reis, Hera Chan, and Grace Chan are the only three Miss Hong Kong pageant winners to have held both titles.
 Reis was the winner for the pageant's inaugural year in 1988, while Chan won in 2014.
 After her success in both pageants, she represented Hong Kong at the Miss Universe 2000 pageant held in Cyprus.
 Although she did not feature in the top ten list, she was included in the top ten list of "Miss Photogenic" featured on the Miss Universe's website main page.
-She is the last representative from Hong Kong to participate in Miss Universe contest.
+She was the last representative from Hong Kong to participate in the Miss Universe contest until Miss Universe 2024.

 She has appeared in many TVB television series and has starred in other TV shows, series, commercials, and entertainment functions, as well as being a spokeswoman for many beauty and other commercial products in Hong Kong.
 She has also appeared in television series which are produced in mainland China.